andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ### 6.2 Phase 2: The Modular Monolith (Modulith)

-Migrating to a modular assembly model is a deliberate tactical choice to halt architectural decay as a codebase grows.
+Migrating to a modular assembly model is a deliberate tactical choice to halt Structural decay as a codebase grows.
 A modular structurce of code is NOT an obvious next step, but a conscious decision to combat increasing entropy.
 It makes sense when:

 * **The team is growing:** With around 4-5 developers, natural areas of responsibility begin to emerge.
 Modules allow these boundaries to be defined in the code, so developers are less likely to "poach" on each other's code.